-For a long time, performers were NOT allowed to operate under the Fremont Street Canopy.
-The City of Las Vegas believed that the former road, turned boardwalk was a private mall because Fremont Street Experience LLC built a canopy over it and was responsible for managing the area.
-It took legal action from the ACLU of Nevada to make first amendment-protected activities possible for artists, performers, and citizens.
+For a long time, performers were NOT allowed to perform on Fremont Street .
+The City of Las Vegas believed that Fremont Street, a former vehicular thoroughfare turned pedestrian boardwalk, was a private mall because Fremont Street Experience LLC built a canopy over it and was responsible for managing the area.
+It took legal action from the American Civil Liberties Union of Nevada (ACLU NV) to make first amendment-protected activities possible for artists, performers, and citizens.

 In late 2015, the City of Las Vegas created a registration system to deal with the chaos of performers on Fremont Street.
 The designated performance zones are assigned at random via an online system.
 The program is enforced by Fremont Street Experience LLC security guards.
 Fremont Street Experience LLC is a privately held company that maintains the city-owned mall.